-If seen in light of Hollywood’s push for homosexual equality, the movie scene, wherein Don Shirley, played by Mahershala Ali, is caught in a suggested sexual relation with another man, may be praised for its inclusion by the LBGT+ advocates.
-Indeed, there is a great push for depicting homosexuality as something to be accepted as good.
-We live in a country where equality is ipso facto good.
+Hollywood’s agenda is compatible with the principle of equality.
+If seen in light of Hollywood’s push for homosexual equality, the movie scene may be praised for its inclusion by the LBGT+ advocates.
+Indeed, we live in a country where equality is ipso facto good.
 Thus, although Shirley’s biography makes no mention of explicit sexual relations, Hollywood jumped on board about the implication that Shirley might have had a sodomistic caricature.
-Of course, we do not know whether Shirley was actually homosexual, or if he was only perceived as such due to caricature stereotypes in he 1960’s?
-Whatever the case, the scene fits the bill for the homosexual agenda, despite the rumor of its inappropriateness.
+Of course, we do not know whether Shirley was actually homosexual, or if he was only perceived as such due to the stereotypes in the 1960’s?
+Whatever the case, the scene fits the bill for the homosexual agenda insofar as equality is considered.

-Hollywood would have us avoid this question as an ‘ought’ (i.e. a ‘modal question’).
-For, indeed, Tony Lip shrugs off Shirley’s behavior, as if shrugging was a virtue.
-Hollywood’s post-modern hero would, of course, be falsely virtuous, once again fitting the bill for their obvious agenda.
-We may not say that the movie is moral insofar as we are to mimic Lip’s shrugging, but we are certainly invited to consider Lip as heroic insofar as he acts in this way.
-This ‘virtuosity’ is not the kind found in Christianity, and in its perspective, Hollywood’s agenda for homosexual equality excludes the equality of whole virtue, at least in this particular scene.
+Tolerance is one of Hollywood’s highest ‘virtues.’
+Hollywood would have us avoid the question of acceptance as an ‘ought.’
+For, indeed, Tony Lip shrugs off Shirley’s behavior as if accepting means an ‘eh, do what you want’ attitude.
+Shrugging has become a ‘virtuous action.’
+Hollywood’s post-modern hero is falsely virtuous in order to contend their inaccuracy.
+We may not say that the movie is moral insofar as we are to mimic Lip’s shrugging, but we are invited to consider Lip as heroic insofar as he acts in this way.
+This particular ‘virtuosity’ is not the kind found in true Christianity, and in its perspective, Hollywood’s agenda for homosexual equality excludes whole virtue.

 Depending on the perspective one brings in watching Green Book, its historical inaccuracy may be praised or condemned based on the views of the homosexual ideology and/or the Christian (namely Catholic) principles of virtue, respectively.
 The difference of perspectives between the two sides lends itself to the issues arising in historical cinema between accuracy and agendas.
 Ought one to be sacrificed over the other in particular cases?
 Why or why not?
 This is the question at hand.